usmaan275/SOLID/README.md

 **Analogy:**
 Think of a wheelchair ramp.
 Any wheelchair should be able to use the ramp safely.
 If a new type of wheelchair suddenly doesn’t fit, the ramp has failed its purpose.
 The same goes for subclasses—they must fit the expectations set by the base class.

+**Analogy 2:**
+Think of a car.
+Some cars have engines (petrol cars), and some don’t (electric cars).
+If the base Car class requires a startEngine() method, forcing all cars—including electric cars—to implement it, this would violate this principle.
+Electric cars don’t have engines, so they can’t fulfill that expectation, so we shouldn't put a startEngine() method in Car.
+Subclasses should only promise behavior that makes sense for them.

 **Java implementation:**